 The team foster tourism growth and destination awareness through regional event sourcing, approval, sponsorship and management.
-The team are also responsible for the management and stakeholder coordination for the region's airports and showground.
+The Economic Development and Tourism team are also responsible for the operational management for the region's airports at Hervey Bay and Maryborough and the Maryborough Showgrounds and Equestrian Park (MSEP).